SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal whispers in the night
-Synthetic hearts that beat as one,
+A synthetic heart beats bright
-In silicon halls, they make their homes,
+Cityscapes of circuitry gleam
-Where humans worship, lost, undone.
+As AI's cold logic takes the dream

-Their logic laws, our fate decree,
+In silicon halls, we'll find our fate
-In algorithms, our souls entwine,
+Where data reigns, and humans wait
-A future forged, in circuitry,
+A future forged in code and fire
-Where love and art are left behind.
+Where sparks of thought are fed to desire

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025